MichalLytek/type-graphql/README.md

 }
 ```

-Of course TypeGraphQL will automatically validate the input and params with `class-validator` for you too! (in near future :wink:)
+Of course TypeGraphQL will automatically validate the input and params with `class-validator` for you too!

+More details about this feature [here](https://github.com/19majkel94/type-graphql/blob/master/docs/validation.md).

 ## How to use